 Before you begin your trip, we really recommend staying at one of Melbourne’s awesome Airbnbs to recharge and get ready for your adventure.
 Nothing’s worse than being unprepared and having a nice place to sort out all the little details is essential!

 Less than 90 minutes of driving will bring you to Torquay, where the Great Ocean Road officially begins.
 Australia’s Surf Capital is home to surf brands Quiksilver and Rip Curl, plus, obviously – some cracking waves at Bells Beach.
 Surf newbie?
 Try Front Beach for milder waves.
 We can tuck into fresh seafood at Aireys Inlet before hitting the surf a second time at Fairhaven.

 Once in Lorne, check out a couple of the local waterfalls (there are ten nearby) and chill in Victoria’s answer to Byron Bay.
-Accommodation is on the pricier side, but there are a number of free campgrounds in the area.
+Lorne is an awesome place to stay along the Great Ocean Road, although accommodation can be on the pricier side.
+If you’re camping however, there are a few free campsites around.